Innovation

 March 13, 2024

-As the need to accelerate green technology continues, the old adage pedal to the metal takes on an entirely new meaning for the auto industry and specifically, Electric Vehicles.
+As the need to accelerate green technology continues, the old adage pedal to the metal takes on an entirely new meaning for the auto industry and specifically, electric vehicles (EVs).

-Demand and interest in EV’s has grown rapidly throughout the past decade.
+Demand and interest in EVs have grown rapidly throughout the past decade.
 This is due in part to heightened environmental concerns and auto industry buy-in, which has led to greater availability of competitive EV models with improved vehicle ranges.
 According to the International Energy Agency, the number of EVs on the road increased from about 22,000 to more than 2 million between 2011 and 2021.

 The EV transition will require not only a new type of workforce in a wide range of occupations, but also the accessibility of metals.
-Yes, metals are the driving force behind society’s ability to effectively transform its transportation economy and charge into the future.
+Yes, Alaska mined metals for electric vehicles are the driving force behind society’s ability to effectively transform its transportation economy and charge into the future.

 Why Metals?

-Mined metals play a crucial role in the development, production, and growth of the EV market because they are essential components of key technologies that are fast-tracking this industry.
-Some of the most important mined metals for EVs include:
+Mined metals for electric vehicles play a crucial role in the development, production, and growth of the EV market because they are essential components of key technologies that are fast-tracking this industry.
+Some of the most important EV mined metals in Alaska include:

 Battery Technology: